foxfriends/minigames/GUIDE.md

 2. To facilitate the playing of the game (e.g. serving the game client).

-Though there is technically no requirement that the game *plays* in the browser, it is required that the minigame includes a server that provides a public URL which, when visited in a browser starts the game.
+Though there is technically no requirement that the game *plays* in the browser, it is required that the minigame is accessible via a URL which, when opened by a browser starts the game.
 When a user is directed to play your minigame, they will be sent to the URL `<public_url>/?game_id=<game_id>&token=<token>`.

+The name of your game, its public URL, and other settings are configured from the web dashboard served by the main server.
+Open up your main server in the browser (likely `http://locahost:8000`) and navigate to `Dashboard`, then `Developers`, and then click the `New Game` button and fill in the appropriate fields.

+If not running with `SUPERUSER_ID` set to your Discord User ID, you will also need to check off which Discord servers your game should be made available in.
+Only servers that you manage and have the bot installed will be available in the list.

-### Registering and Unregistering
+### Availability

-The minigame server needs to tell the main server that it has started, adding the game to the list of games that will be able to the bot.
+The minigame server should tell the main server that it has started, adding the game to the list of games that will be able to the bot.
+Otherwise, the main server will eventually pick up the availability of the game by performing a health check (described below), but that takes a while.

 Similarly, when the minigame server shuts down it should notify the main server that it is no longer available to host games.
 The two requests are as follows:

-> 🚧 The `Authorization: Bearer <token>` part of these requests is not yet
-> implemented.
-You can leave that out of your requests for now.

 __Registering__:

 ```
-POST /game/<name>
+POST /api/v1/servers/<name>/available
-Authorization: Bearer <token>
-Content-Type: application/json

-{ "url": "<public_url>" }
+X-Api-Key: <secret_key>

 where:
-  <name> is the name of your game, which must not already be registered on the Main server
+  <name> is the name of your game, which must already be registered on the Main server
-  <token> is your API key
+  <secret_key> is your game server's secret key
-  <public_url> is the URL at which your game can be reached, as described above
 ```

 __Unregistering__:

 ```
-DELETE /game/<name>
-Authorization: Bearer <token>
+POST /api/v1/game/<name>/unavailable
+X-Api-Key: <secret_key>

 where:
   <name> is the name of your game, which must not already be registered on the Main server
-  <token> is your API key
+  <secret_key> is your game server's secret key
 ```

 ### Health Check

-The minigame server should have a route `GET /health` which responds with an empty response, which will be reached occasionally by the main server.
-If this address cannot be reached, the game will be removed from the registry on the main server.
+The minigame server should have a route `GET /health` which responds with your game server's secret key when called by the main server.
+This route will be reached occasionally (every half hour or so) by the main server.
+If this address cannot be reached, or the response is not as expected, the game will be removed from the registry on the main server.

-> 🚧 This check has not yet been implemented on the main server, so you don't have to
-> worry about this right yet.
+⚠ __Be careful not to respond with your API key on every request__!
+Only requests containing the proper validation should be responded to with the secret key, otherwise you risk exposing your secret key to malicious callers.
+A request is validated as follows:

+1. Check that the request contains the header `X-Minigames-Server`.
+2. The the value of the `X-Minigames-Server` header should be a JWT.
+Validate it as follows:
+    1. Retrieve the public verification key from `<main_server_url>/.well-known/openid-configuration`
+    2. Verify the JWT with that key (SPKI PEM encoded) and algorithm `RS256`.
+    3. Ensure the `iss` matches the `<main_server_url>` you retrieved it from.
+    4. Ensure the `aud` matches the name of your game.

+If all that turns out okay, include the `X-Api-Key` header in your response with the value of your secret key.
+Otherwise, you may respond however you like as long as it __does not__ include your secret key.

+>   Note that if you use one of the provided server packages, this endpoint will be created
+>   automatically for you.
+This is recommended, to avoid errors in the validation process.

 ## Minigame Client